About r4wRun

 - Export race results with customizable fields — include points, DNF/DSQ status, or other relevant data.

-- Export bracket outcomes with optional DNF/DSQ status and country information.
+- Export knockout outcomes with optional DNF/DSQ status and country information.

 - Export qualifying data (timed qualifying with times, or RTQ with points) with optional additional fields.